Our verdict

 Court feel is not forgotten

 Even if the cushion is quite thick under the heel, it becomes thinner in the forefoot area.
-Hence, an expert describes the court feel as "still really good."
+Hence, we acknowledge that the court feel is still really good.

 In the forefoot, the midsole is 8.3 mm thinner than the heel (24.4 mm).